 The Center for Molecular Medicine and the College of Medicine sponsors four scientific cores for use by researchers at the University of Kentucky and elsewhere.
 These cores include a Protein core providing services for the production and characterization of proteins, a Microscopy core providing training and consultation for students, staff and faculty in the use of our microscopes, an Organic Synthesis core synthesizing small molecules not commercially available, and a Genetic Technologies core producing recombinant virus, and other molecular biological reagents.
-These cores, sponsored in part by a Center Of Biological Research Excellence grant, through the National Institute of General Medicine, provide low-cost services to facilitate the research of its users.
-For University of Kentucky faculty, the core services charges are further reduced through supplementation.
+These cores provide low-cost services to facilitate the research of its users.

 Genetic Technologies: Michael Mendenhall